The fertile void

 On Being Still

 I’ve lived inside those seasons where hard work is all you can think of, and I don’t reject them at all.
 There are periods in life where intense focus, long hours, discipline, and striving feel deeply true.
 I understand that life, I've been there.
 I respect and admire it.
+These periods create phenomenal results, successful startups, win championships, scholarships and positions in universities.

-We have "slow" moments (whether it's an afternoon, an August, a sabbatical, or a multi-year rest) where we are privileged to deeply appreciate family, love, presence, a slower day, an unstructured afternoon, a conversation, raising a child, a meal, or carelessly walking our dog.
+We have "slow" moments (whether it's a multi-year rest, a sabbatical, an August, or an afternoon sitting on branches) where we are privileged to deeply appreciate stillness, being present, family, love, a slower day, an unstructured afternoon, a conversation, raising a child, a meal, or carelessly walking our dog.
 Not because we are failing to remain ambitious in that moment — ambition is just quiet in those moments and we are able to understand meaning differently then.

 Some body and mind states are not there to produce.
 They are there to restore proportion.